alacritty/alacritty/README.md

 but to allow programs to make best use of alacritty's capabilities, use its own terminfo definition instead.

-Note: unless the user has set the `TERM` environment variable in the alacritty configuration, the `alacritty` terminfo definition will be used if it has been installed.
+Unless the user has set the `TERM` environment variable in the alacritty configuration, the `alacritty` terminfo definition will be used if it has been installed.
 If not, then `xterm-256color` is used instead.